But that’s not what he finds when he looks outside.

 “Yes.
 I want assurance that Adam will be safe when he’s at school and won’t be attacked or hassled by any of those three boys.”

-“I saw Mr. Arvin when he was here on Friday,” Adam said.
-“He didn’t seem happy.”
+“I saw Charles Arvin and his father walking across campus when he was here on Friday,” Adam said.
+“They didn’t seem happy.”

 Ms. Gibbons added, “The return of Arvin and Kilpatrick to the team next fall depends on having a clean record with no suspensions the rest of this year; Beazley is a senior this year, so returning next year isn’t a factor.”